-- 6. The broadcasters/authorised distribution agencies take the stand that no cable operator/MSO is authorised to supply signal to any commercial subscriber, particularly hotels in the aforementioned categories.
-They insist that each hotel must approach the agency directly and pay the "commercial rate" fixed by the agency to the agency directly and then the very same cable operator concerned will become authorised to supply signal to such hotel.
-To this effect, the agency causes the cable signal to be disconnected, sends demand notices to hotels, files police complaints against the hotel, etc. causing harassment to the hotel. - 7.
-If the hotel requests the LCO not to supply feed of that particular broadcaster it is informed that the hotel has no choice but to take all signal or none at all as the LCO is incapable of supplying selective channels.
-Thus, the hotel is left with no option but to agree to the exorbitant unilaterally fixed rates demanded by the agency or to forgo receipt of all cable signal (even of channels of other broadcasters/agencies). - 8.
-It is submitted that the stand taken by the agencies/broadcasters is incorrect and requires to be addressed for the following reasons: - (i) It is highly impractical to expect every hotel to approach the agency directly for receipt of signal, and all broadcasters/agencies must be directed to authorise their LCOs to supply signal to commercial establishments.
+6. The broadcasters/authorised distribution agencies take the stand that no cable operator/MSO is authorised to supply signal to any commercial subscriber, particularly hotels in the aforementioned categories.
+They insist that each hotel must approach the Broadcasters/agents directly and pay the "commercial rate" fixed by the Broadcasters/agents to them, and thereafter the very same cable operator concerned will become authorised to supply signal to such hotel.
+Therefore the smaller hotels who cannot afford head-end system in their hotels have to pay double or more to get the cable signals.
+To this effect, Broadcasters/agents cause the cable signal to be disconnected, send demand notices to hotels, files police complaints against the hotel, etc. causing immense harassment to the hotels.

+7. If the hotel requests the LCO not to supply feed of that particular broadcaster it is informed that the hotel has no choice but to take all signal or none at all as the LCO is incapable of supplying selective channels.
+Thus, the hotel is left with no option but to agree to the exorbitant unilaterally fixed rates demanded by the agency or to forgo receipt of all cable signal (even of channels of other broadcasters/agencies).

+8. It is submitted that the stand taken by the agencies/broadcasters is incorrect and requires to be addressed for the following reasons:

-(j) The insistence on paying the "commercial rates" fixed by the broadcasters/agencies is contrary to the Telecommunication (Broadcasting and Cable) Services (Second) Tariff Order, 2004 ["non-CAS tariff order"] which clearly stipulates that the charges payable by hotels in the afore-mentioned three categories, is to be "mutually determined" [Cl.
+- (i) It is highly impractical to expect every hotel to approach the Broadcasters/agents directly for receipt of signal, and all broadcasters/agents must be directed to authorise their LCOs to supply signal to commercial establishments. - (j) The insistence on paying the "commercial rates" fixed by the broadcasters/agents is contrary to the Telecommunication (Broadcasting and Cable) Services (Second) Tariff Order, 2004 ["non-CAS tariff order"] which clearly stipulates that the charges payable by hotels in the aforementioned three categories, is to be "mutually determined" [Cl.
 2(f)(ii)].